 Lactic Acid and Aerobic Respiration

 Your body, being the finely tuned machine that it is, has a way of dealing with this abundance of lactate.
 The mitochondria of your skeletal muscle cells, the place where aerobic energy production occurs, are able to take in extra lactic acid, metabolize it and use it for energy production.

 So, while aerobic respiration does not produce lactic acid for use, it is still able to use it if it has been produced through other means.

 Lactic acid, is just that, an acid.
 While the body can deal with some lactic acid, the accumulation of it can cause fatigue and limit your exercise time.
 If too much lactic acid is released into your bloodstream, it decreases the pH of your blood.
 In your muscle, an accumulation of lactic acid can inhibit glycolysis, the breakdown of glycogen into glucose, which is the primary fuel for energy.

 Adaptations to Exercise

 Over time your body can adapt to most anything you make it do.
-With training, your body is able to better deal with your body's production of lactic acid.
-The amount of lactic acid produced by your body declines with training.
+With training, the amount of lactic acid produced by your body declines.
 When it is produced, your body is better able to handle the lactic acid and can utilize it so that it does not accumulate in your muscles or bloodstream.
 In addition, your body becomes better equipped to fatigue at a higher rate of lactic acid accumulation.